tonyskidmore/titanic-ml-model/README.md

 ### GPT-4 prompts

-In total I used the following prompts to GPT-4 to get the point where I would submit a competition submission to Kaggle:
+In total I used the following prompts to GPT-4 to get to the point where I would submit a competition submission to Kaggle:

-* based on the titanic CSV data, can you created a machine learning model to determine if a passenger was likely to survive?
+* based on the titanic CSV data, can you create a machine learning model to determine if a passenger was likely to survive?
 * can you show me how to do this in Python?
 * how do I save the model to a file?
 * how do i convert the survived column to an integer?